derision-test/go-mockgen/README.md

 As an example, we generate a mock implementation for the Retry interface in the [watchdog](https://github.com/efritz/watchdog) library.
-After running the command ```go-mockgen github.com/efritz/watchdog Retry```, the following code is generated and printed to standard out.
+After running the command ```go-mockgen github.com/efritz/watchdog -i Retry```, the following code is generated and printed to standard out.

 ```go
 package test